 Currently, there are 379 species of plants listed as IAPs in South Africa.
 As a result of their high diversity and far-reaching distribution, they are extremely difficult to control.

 - Implementing weed control programmes

-- Managing natural areas to maintain healthy vegetation (weeds generally spread into poorly managed areas)
+- Managing natural areas to maintain healthy vegetation (weeds generally spread into poorly managed areas), and

-- Managing natural vegitation according to best practice in terms of burning, grazing and weed control to ensure healthy habitats
+- Managing natural vegetation according to best practice in terms of burning, grazing and weed control to ensure healthy habitats.

-- Participation in the national stewardship programme through which Sappi have six declared nature reserves and are in the process of having a seventh proclaimed.
+- Participating in the national stewardship programme through which Sappi has six declared nature reserves and is in the process of having a seventh proclaimed.

-- The Endangered Wildlife Trust constantly requests information of the numbers and location of various species from landowners.
+- Providing the Endangered Wildlife Trust with feedback on the numbers and locations of various species from landowners.

 - Long-term integrated weed management plans on all of our plantations.

 Sappi uses the Forest Stewardship Council (FSC®) certification system, amongst others, to assure consumers that the land we own and lease is sustainably managed.
 This also applies to any other land from which we procure wood.
-Unfortunately only about 10% of the world's forests are certified to a credible standard.
-Sappi's owned and leased plantations are 100% FSC®-certified and 82% of the wood supplied to Sappi in South Africa is certified.
+Unfortunately, only about 10% of the world's forests are certified to a credible standard.
+However, Sappi's owned and leased plantations are 100% FSC®-certified and 83.1% of the wood supplied to Sappi in Southern Africa is certified.
 The rest is procured from known and controlled sources.

-Fun Fact: Forest certifications evaluate the quality of management from environmental, social and economic perspectives against a series of agreed standards.
+Fun fact: Forest certifications evaluate the quality of management from environmental, social and economic perspectives against a series of agreed standards.
 The system combines auditing forest practices with tracing forest products.
-These certification systems are an important tool for allaying fears about loss of biodiversity.
+These certification systems are an important tool for allaying fears about biodiversity loss.